43 Father's Day Trivia Questions [With Answers]

 Answer: About 2 months (roughly 64 days) of straight fasting.

-People guess weeks.
-The reality is months.
-After the female emperor penguin lays the egg, she returns to the sea to feed.
-The male balances the egg on his feet and tucks it under his brood pouch through the Antarctic winter, eating nothing the entire time.
-He can lose up to 45% of his body weight by the time the female returns.
+Weeks is the popular guess.
+Try months.
+Once the female emperor penguin lays the egg, she heads back to the sea to feed.
+The male balances it on his feet and tucks it under his brood pouch through the Antarctic winter, eating nothing the whole time.
+He can shed up to 45% of his body weight before the female returns.

 24. Which marine animal carries its young in a brood pouch and gives birth to live babies?
 (Easy)